TCP and UDP Connections

 UDP is typically used for video streaming and Internet service providers have a tendency to employ traffic shaping techniques to keep the massive quantities of video traffic under control.
 This shaping can catch UDP-based VPN traffic accidentally, which may result in a slower connection that expected.
 Switching to the TCP protocol may result in a connection with better performance.

-By default, our IVPN App and our OpenVPN configuration files use a UDP connection to take advantage of the benefits and efficiency of the protocol.
-We offer OpenVPN connections on UDP 53, 1194, 2049, 2050 and TCP 80, 443, 1443.
-Since all networks are different, our IVPN App makes it easy to change the protocol and port for the connection.
+By default, IVPN apps and our OpenVPN configuration files use a UDP connection to take advantage of the benefits and efficiency of the protocol.
+We offer OpenVPN connections on UDP 53, 80, 443, 1194, 2049, 2050 and TCP 80, 443, 1443.
+Since all networks are different, our IVPN apps makes it easy to change the protocol and port for the connection.

-For manual OpenVPN connections, we also offer TCP-based OpenVPN configuration files.
+For manual OpenVPN connections, you can also generate and download TCP-based OpenVPN configuration files.